bbcgirl/pro-active-learning-go/README.md

 ```

 ## Annotate new examples from slack
 For detailed options, type `./pro-active-learning-go annotate cli --help`.
-To annotate new examples
+To annotate new examples from slack, you need to create a slack bot, and obtain a token from [here](https://my.slack.com/services/new/bot).
+You can pass the token via environment variable (`SLACK_TOKEN`).